-More recently, he’s made the leap to filmmaker, and his documentary “Through my Father’s Eyes” takes viewers on a sweeping journey through the life of one of MMA‘s greatest champions, Ronda Rousey.
+More recently, he’s made the leap to filmmaker, and the documentary “Through my Father’s Eyes”, which Gary put together alongside renown Hollywood stunt coordinator/producer Pete Antico, takes viewers on a sweeping journey through the life of one of MMA‘s greatest champions, Ronda Rousey.
 From a childbirth that she almost didn’t survive and the hardships and tragedies she overcame as a child to her career in the Olympics and the UFC, “Through My Father’s Eyes” is an emotional roller-coaster that MMA fans will surely want to watch closely.

 Today, Gary sits down with us to share a peek at his career as a professional boxer, along with giving a behind-the-scenes look at the making of “Through My Father’s Eyes” and the real-time, seven-year journey to the film’s completion.

 Hi Gary, thank you so much for your time today.
 Hope you’re going well?

 Hi Brad, I’m doing great, thanks.
 Happy to speak with KFK today!